 When travelling with us in Turkey you may find yourself staying in a:

-Some countries do not require a visa if staying for less than three months.
+Travellers from some countries do not require a visa if staying for less than three months.
 This includes passport holders from New Zealand, Argentina, Denmark, Finland, France, Germany, Japan, Norway, Sweden, Switzerland.
 We recommend all nationalities check with their local consulate or embassy as this information can change.

-While tipping isn't mandatory, a tip of small change will be appreciated by restaurant staff.
-It's also common to tip staff while visiting hamams.
+It's also customary to tip staff while visiting hamams (bathhouses).
 It's not necessary to tip taxi drivers, although rounding up the fare for convenience is commonplace.

 Mobile phone coverage is good in Turkey, especially in large cities.
 Coverage may not be available in more remote areas.
 Ensure you have global roaming activated with your mobile carrier before you leave home if you wish to use your mobile.

 Drinking tap water isn't recommended in Turkey.
 For environmental reasons, try to avoid buying bottled water.
-Fill a reusable water bottle or canteen with filtered water instead.
-Ask your leader where filtered water can be found; some hotels we stay in may have drinking water available.
-It's also advisable to avoid ice in drinks and peel fruit and vegetables rather than eating washed or unwashed produce.
+Fill a reusable water bottle or canteen with filtered water or carry water purification tablets with you.
+It's also advisable to avoid ice in drinks and to peel fruit and vegetables rather than eating washed or unwashed produce.

-Major credit cards are widely accepted in tourist shopping areas and large hotels, but are less commonly accepted by smaller vendors, in remote towns and rural areas.
-Make sure you carry enough cash for purchases, since credit cards aren't always an option in Turkey.
+Major credit cards are widely accepted in tourist shopping areas and large hotels in Turkey, but are less commonly accepted by smaller vendors, in remote towns and rural areas.
+We recommend carrying cash for purchases to avoid being caught out.

-ATMs are available in large cities but are less common in rural areas and smaller towns.
+ATMs are available in large cities in Turkey but are not common in rural areas and smaller towns.
 Be prepared for this by having enough cash before travelling out of the city.